 Lewisville Lake is located near the city of Lewisville about twenty miles northwest of Dallas in Denton County, on the Elm Fork, a tributary of the Trinity River.
 During 1920's the City of Dallas built a dam (known as Garza Dam) on the Elm Fork upstream from the current Lewisville Dam.
 The Garza Dam was completed in 1927, creating Lake Dallas.
 However, significant silt accumulation in Lake Dallas prompted the U.S. Army Corps of Engineers to construct Lewisville Dam.

-At top of flood control pool (crest of emergence spillway), elevation 532 feet above mean sea level, the lake will cover 39,170 acres and store 989,700 acre feet water.
-At top of conservation pool elevation, 522 feet above mean sea level, the lake will cover 27,175 acres and store 598,902 acre feet water.
+At top of flood control pool (crest of emergency spillway), at an elevation of 532 feet above mean sea level, the lake covers 39,170 acres and stores 989,700 acre feet of water.
+At the top of the conservation pool, at an elevation of 522 feet above mean sea level, the lake covers 27,175 acres and stores 598,902 acre feet of water.
 The dam controls a drainage area of about 1,660 square miles of which 692 square miles are above Lake Ray Roberts.